ahenrij/ahenrij.github.io/pages/about.md

 <h2 class="dark:text-stone-200 mt-32">Summary</h2>
 <p class="dark:text-stone-300">
-Henri J. Aïdasso is Ph.D.
-Student in Software and Computer Engineering at <a href="https://etsmtl.ca" target="_blank">École de technologie supérieure</a> (Canada), working in the Kaloom-TELUS Industrial Research Chair in DevOps under the supervision of Prof. Francis Bordeleau.
-As part of his research works, he is exploring Intelligent DevOps approaches, i.e. new ways to improve DevOps processes using Artificial Intelligence (AI) and heterogeneous - textual logs and tabular - data available in software repositories.
-He is also a Mitacs Accelerate Fellow, working at <a href="https://www.telus.com/en/blog/business/what-is-a-software-defined-wide-area-network-sd-wan" target="_blank">TELUS</a> on its network softwarisation DevOps processes.
+Henri Aïdasso is a Ph.D.
+Researcher in Computer and Software Engineering at <a href="https://etsmtl.ca" target="_blank">École de technologie supérieure (ÉTS)</a>, part of the University of Quebec in Canada.
+He works within the ÉTS Industrial Research Chair in DevOps under the supervision of Prof. Francis Bordeleau.
+As a <a href="https://www.mitacs.ca/our-programs/accelerate/">Mitacs Accelerate Fellow</a> affiliated with <a href="https://www.telus.com/en" target="_blank">TELUS</a>, his applied research focuses on optimizing the reliability of continuous integration and continuous deployment (CI/CD) pipelines in the context of highly distributed software.

+This work falls under the topic of <b>Intelligent DevOps</b> and explores new ways of improving software processes using efficient Artificial Intelligence (<b>AI</b>) and Machine Learning (<b>ML</b>) techniques relying on dense and heterogeneous textual logs as well as process metrics mined from multiple software repositories.

+Henri has been recently awarded the <a href="https://www.fondationarbour.com/en/bourses-d-etudes-doctoract-phd-dba/" target="_blank">Arbour Foundation Doctoral Scholarship</a> in recognition of his academic execellence, leadership, and social impact.

+Beside his PhD work, he is currently a Research and Development Intern at the <a href="https://crim.ca" target="_blank">Computer Research Institute of Montreal (CRIM)</a>, where he is contributing to a range of applied research projects.
+<br><br>
 Prior to that, he worked for two years at <a class="text-gray-500 dark:text-stone-300" href="https://www.energiency.com/" target="_blank">Energiency</a> in France, using AI to reduce energy consumption in industry 4.0 factories.
-In that role, he developed a cloud-based applications stack for deploying ML models, used daily for real-time training and predictions of dozens models across the teams.
-He has also developed several company-specific data science librairies to foster best practices and reusability.
+In that role, he developed a cloud-based applications stack for serving ML models, used daily for real-time training and inference on dozens of customer-specific models.
+He has also developed several in-house data science Python librairies to foster best practices and reusability.

 Before Energiency, Henri was a Software Engineer with 7+ years of experience across organizations in multiple domains including healthcare, education, and finance.
-He developed his skills around fullstack web and mobile development and DevOps practices.
-He has advanced knowledge of design patterns, architecture patterns, and databases.
+He developed his skills around efficient backend engineering and DevOps practices.
+He has advanced knowledge of programming, design and architecture patterns, and databases.
 </p>

 <h2 class="dark:text-stone-200">Education</h2>
 <p class="dark:text-stone-300">
 Henri is currently a Ph.D.
-Student in Computer Engineering at <a href="https://etsmtl.ca" target="_blank">École de technologie supérieure</a> in Canada.
+Student in Computer and Software Engineering at <a href="https://etsmtl.ca" target="_blank">École de technologie supérieure</a> in Canada.
-He hold (graduating top of his class in 2022) a <span class="">Master of Science in Big Data: Business Intelligence and Machine Learning</span> from the <a href="https://www.univ-rennes.fr" target="_blank">University of Rennes 1</a> in France.
+He hold a <span class="">Master of Science (M.Sc.) in Big Data: Decision Support and Machine Learning</span> from the <a href="https://www.univ-rennes.fr" target="_blank">University of Rennes I</a> in France (graduating top of his class with the highest honors).
-In 2020, he earned a Bachelor of Science in Computer Science from the University of Rennes 1, also graduating as valedictorian.
+In 2020, he earned a Bachelor of Science (B.Sc.) in Computer Science from the University of Rennes I, also graduating as valedictorian with highest honors.

-Prior to that, he graduated top his class in 2017 with a Bachelor of Science in Computer Science applied to Management from the <a href="https://uac.bj/" target="_blank">University of Abomey-Calavi</a> in Benin.
-He was a government scholar holder, and received the trophy of excellence awarded to the best student in computer science applied to management.
+Prior to that, he graduated top his class in 2017 with a Bachelor of Science (B.Sc.) in Computer Science applied to Management from the <a href="https://uac.bj/" target="_blank">University of Abomey-Calavi</a> in Benin.
+He was a government scholar and received the trophy of excellence awarded to the best student in computer science applied to management for outstanding academic performance.
 </p>

 <h2 class="dark:text-stone-200">Curriculum Vitae</h2>
- <p><a href="{{site.baseurl}}/assets/raw/202504_CV_Henri_Aidasso__en_.pdf" class="dark:text-stone-300" target="_blank">Download (2025-04)</a></p>
+ <p><a href="{{site.baseurl}}/assets/raw/202510_CV__en_Henri_Aidasso.pdf" class="dark:text-stone-300" target="_blank">Download (2025-10)</a></p>
  <iframe
- src="{{site.baseurl}}/assets/js/viewer/viewer.html?file={{site.baseurl}}/assets/raw/202504_CV_Henri_Aidasso__en_.pdf"
+ src="{{site.baseurl}}/assets/js/viewer/viewer.html?file={{site.baseurl}}/assets/raw/202510_CV__en_Henri_Aidasso.pdf"
  width="100%"
  height="300px"
  style="border: none;"></iframe>

-<h2 class="dark:text-stone-200">Some projects</h2>
+<h2 class="dark:text-stone-200">Old projects</h2>
 <div>
   {% for project in site.projects %}
     <div>